 Hierarchical clustering provides the following benefits:

-• Flexibility: Any form of data, including category, binary, and continuous data, can be employed with hierarchical clustering.
+- Flexibility: All kinds of data including category, binary, and continuous data can be used with hierarchical clustering.

-• The number of clusters need not be specified: Hierarchical clustering does not need a predetermined number of clusters, in contrast to other clustering techniques.
-The dendrogram has a built-in threshold, allowing researchers to select the ideal number of clusters.
+- The number of clusters need not be specified: Hierarchical clustering does not require a number of clusters in advance, unlike the case with other clustering algorithms.
+The dendrogram has an inherent threshold so that researchers can opt for the appropriate number of clusters

 Use Cases of Hierarchical Clustering